abhising10p14/Symmetric-Matrix/README.md

 **It has been assumed that the user provides anEigen::Matrix from which a symmetric matrix has to be extracted and stored.**

-This repository consists of the following files:
+This repository consists of the following folders:
 -----------------------------------------------------------------------------------------------------------------
+1. src :  It consists of the header file Symmetric.h and the source file  Symmetric.cpp:

-1. A C++ header file Symmetric.h
+   i) C++ header file Symmetric.h

    The Header file consist of a SymMat class whose members have been described in the comments in the file itself.
    The SymMat class consist of the following memebers :